General CSA FAQ:

 Community Supported Agriculture

-The Summer CSA will run for 10 weeks from June 24th through August 27th.
-The cost for the program is $450.00.
+The Fall CSA will run for 5 weeks from September 3rd through October 8th.
+The cost for the program is $230.00.
 We prefer payment by check; credit card payments are subject to a 2.2% service fee.

 Please send your completed application and payment to: